LibreScanner/ciclop/README.md

  * `stl`: Ciclop STL files.
 It also contains parts with support for 3D printing

+ * `dxf`: Ciclop DXF files.
+It contains all methacrylate pieces cutted with laser

 * `freecad`: Ciclop source files in [FreeCAD](http://www.freecadweb.org/).
 This is a work in progress.
 All the original files are being migrated to Freecad (see below)

  * `Ciclop-BOM.ods`: Ciclop Bill of Materials.
 Document for [LibreOffice](https://www.libreoffice.org/)